-2,000 Cedars-Sinai Service Workers Begin Strike This Morning - NewsBreak
+2,000 Cedars-Sinai service workers begin strike this morning - NewsBreak

-LOS ANGELES (CNS) - Citing ``unfair labor practices as well as employee and patient safety concerns, short-staffing and low wages,'' members of the Service Employees International Union-United Healthcare Workers West started a planned weeklong strike this morning at Cedars-Sinai Medical Center.
+Citing “unfair labor practices as well as employee and patient safety concerns, short-staffing and low wages,” members of the Service Employees International Union-United Healthcare Workers West started a planned weeklong strike Monday morning at Cedars-Sinai Medical Center.

 The union, which has been bargaining with hospital management over a new labor contract since March 21, represents some 2,000 certified nursing assistants, surgical technicians, sterile processing technicians, transporters, environmental service workers, plant operation workers and food service technicians.
 The hospital has about 14,000 employees in all.